CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What arithmetic operators (+,*,-,/) can be used on lists in Python?
 What do they do?
 #### What is the purpose of the in and not in membership operators in Python?
+    They are used to check if an element is present in a sequence or not.
 #### What does the + operator mean when used with strings in Python?
      With the + operator we explicitly concanate strings.
      ex: return "my house" + "is" + "thebest" will result in "my houseisthebest"